Juan Roldán (footballer)

-Juan Ricardo Roldán Trujillo (born 31 March 1986 in Lagos de Moreno) is a Mexican football goalkeeper.
+Juan Ricardo Roldán Trujillo (born 31 March 1986) is a Mexican football goalkeeper.
 He currently plays for Celaya.

 Career

 Roldán made his professional debut for Petroleros de Salamanca on August 16, 2008, in a match against Pegaso Real Colima, which the latter won (2-0).

 For the Apertura 2009, when Salamanca was dissolved and relocated to La Piedad, Roldán left as well.

 Roldán has managed to secure his position as the starting goalkeeper for the Reboceros.